SB 1383 – County

 Need a Way to Store Your Food Scraps?

-It’s likely that you already have something in your kitchen that you can use to store your food scraps, like a bowl, a coffee canister, or a yogurt tub that you can repurpose.
-If you prefer a kitchen pail, they are usually available for purchase at your local hardware store or through online retailers like Amazon, Wayfair, and Home Depot.
+You probably already have something in your kitchen that you can use to store your food scraps, such as a bowl, a coffee canister, or an empty yogurt tub that you can repurpose.
+If you prefer using a dedicated kitchen pail, you can often find them for sale at your local hardware store or online retailers like Amazon, Wayfair, and Home Depot.

-SB 1383 is a recent state law that makes it mandatory for residents to recycle their organics weekly.
+SB 1383 is a recent state law that requires residents to recycle their organics weekly.

-The law seeks to achieve a 75% reduction in the statement disposal of organic waste.
+The law seeks to achieve a 75% reduction in the disposal of organic waste.

 Frequently Asked Questions

-For additional SB 1383 support, visit our FAQs page.
+For additional support for SB 1383, visit our FAQs page.